dotherightthing/wcag-em-helpers/README.md

 ### Expand all panels / textareas

-* Expands all success criteria on demand, so that results for the entire sample can be seen at a glance.
+* Expand all guidelines on demand
-* Expand individual sample results on demand, so that page specific results can be seen at a glance.
+* Expand all selected sample results on demand
-* Expand populated textareas on demand, so that observations can be seen at a glance.
+* Expand populated textareas on demand

 ![Screenshot of expanded panel and textarea](/images/screenshots/expanded-panel-and-textarea.png)